vanton/saved/README.md

 - [satwikkansal/wtfpython](https://github.com/satwikkansal/wtfpython) : A collection of surprising Python snippets and lesser-known features.
 - [leonardomso/33-js-concepts](https://github.com/leonardomso/33-js-concepts) : 📜 33 concepts every JavaScript developer should know.
 - [shzlw/zeu](https://github.com/shzlw/zeu) : A JavaScript library for real-time visualization
+- [30-seconds/30-seconds-of-code](https://github.com/30-seconds/30-seconds-of-code) : A curated collection of useful JavaScript snippets that you can understand in 30 seconds or less.

 ### July 1, 2019